 We can see the touch of the Youth Justice Board in the treatment of Alan Steel, a 26-year old smackhead with four previous convictions for dangerous driving and 13 previous convictions for driving whilst disqualified, dating back to June 1996.
 I wonder what other convictions he had ?

 He was free and on the streets to pay £700 (doubtless saved from his paper round) for a second hand jeep.
 Pausing only to fill up with fuel, heroin and methadone, he set off on a ride which ended in the death of Paula Stead

-A girl of ten screamed 'I hate you' across a courtroom yesterday at the hit-and-run driver who left her with one leg and killed her aunt.
+, was there ?A girl of ten screamed 'I hate you' across a courtroom yesterday at the hit-and-run driver who left her with one leg and killed her aunt.